-(string) publicKey The public key of the user (the same as the one used when instantiating the client).
+(string) user The user (the same as the one used when instantiating the client).

 (int) numImages The number of images owned by the user.

 (DateTime) lastModified A DateTime instance representing when the user last modified any data on the server.